kcohen1997/EMI-Volusion-Loadsheet-Builder/README.md

 ## How To Create Executable File

-### Step 1: Download Python File from Git Hub repository project
+### Step 1: Download Product CSV File from Volusion and Python File From Repository (create_volusion_loadsheet.py)

-File is called "create_volusion_loadsheet.py" and will be used to build the GUI.
+If using sample csv file, download "volusion_sample_data.csv"

 ### Step 2: Download the following onto your computer: